Stoba is a mass manufacturer and supplier of metallic parts and high quality components to the automotive industry that operates internationally.

 Read more about…

-How to achieve power resilience for your
+How to achieve power resilience for your manufacturing site

 An Uninterruptible Power Supply (UPS) uses a Battery Energy Storage System (BESS) to ensure that there are no disruptions to the power supply from the grid.
 By switching to the battery power supply in less than 0.01 seconds, on-site electrical equipment experiences no disruption in the event of a blackout, brownout, or other power failure.
 Production is able to continue without interruption.